Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Introduction

-It is worthy of note that if we take that $\gamma=\mathbf{d}W$ in the above theorem, then $\gamma$ is a closed one-form on $Q$, and the equation $\mathbf{d}(H \cdot \mathbf{d}W)=0$ is equivalent to the Hamilton-Jacobi equation $H(q^i,\frac{\partial W}{\partial q^i})=E$, where $E$ is a constant.
-This result is used the formulation of a geometric version of Hamilton-Jacobi theorem for Hamiltonian system, see Cari\~{n}ena et al \cite{cagrmamamuro06} and Iglesias et al\cite{iglema08}.
-On the other hand, this result is developed in the context of time-dependent Hamiltonian system by Marsden and Ratiu in \cite{mara99}.
+Secondly, it is worthy of noting that if we take that $\gamma=\mathbf{d}W$ in the above Theorem 1.1, then $\gamma$ is a closed one-form on $Q$, and the equation $\mathbf{d}(H \cdot \mathbf{d}W)=0$ is equivalent to the Hamilton-Jacobi equation $H(q^i,\frac{\partial W}{\partial q^i})=E$, where $E$ is a constant.
+This result is used the formulation of a geometric version of Hamilton-Jacobi theorem for Hamiltonian system, see Cari\~{n}ena et al \cite{cagrmamamuro06, cagrmamamuro10}.
+On the other hand, Theorem 1.1 is developed in the context of time-dependent Hamiltonian system by Marsden and Ratiu in \cite{mara99}.
 The Hamilton-Jacobi equation may be regarded as a nonlinear partial differential equation for some generating function $S$, and the problem is become how to choose a time-dependent canonical transformation $\Psi: T^*Q\times \mathbb{R} \rightarrow T^*Q\times \mathbb{R}, $ which transforms the dynamical vector field of a time-dependent Hamiltonian system to equilibrium, such that the generating function $S$ of $\Psi$ satisfies the time-dependent Hamilton-Jacobi equation.
-In particular, for the time-independent Hamiltonian system, we may look for a symplectic map as the canonical transformation.
-This work offers a important idea that one can use the dynamical vector field of a Hamiltonian system to describe Hamilton-Jacobi equation.
+In particular, for the time-independent Hamiltonian system, ones may look for a symplectic map as the canonical transformation.
+This work offers an important idea that one can use the dynamical vector field of a Hamiltonian system to describe Hamilton-Jacobi equation.
 Moreover, assume that $\gamma: Q \rightarrow T^*Q$ is a closed one-form on $Q$, and define that $X_H^\gamma = T\pi_{Q}\cdot X_H \cdot \gamma$, where $X_{H}$ is the dynamical vector field of Hamiltonian system $(T^*Q,\omega,H)$.
-Then the fact that $X_H^\gamma$ and $X_H$ are $\gamma$-related, that is, $T\gamma\cdot X_H^\gamma= X_H\cdot \gamma$ is equivalent that $\mathbf{d}(H \cdot \gamma)=0, $ which is given in Cari\~{n}ena et al \cite{cagrmamamuro06} and Iglesias et al\cite{iglema08}.
-Motivated by the above research work, Wang in \cite{wa13a} used the dynamical vector field of Hamiltonian system and the regular reduced Hamiltonian system to describe the Hamilton-Jacobi theory for these systems.\\
+Then the fact that $X_H^\gamma$ and $X_H$ are $\gamma$-related, that is, $T\gamma\cdot X_H^\gamma= X_H\cdot \gamma$ is equivalent that $\mathbf{d}(H \cdot \gamma)=0, $ which is given in Cari\~{n}ena et al \cite{cagrmamamuro06, cagrmamamuro10}.
+Motivated by the above research work, Wang in \cite{wa17} prove an important lemma, which is a modification for the corresponding result of Abraham and Marsden in \cite{abma78}, such that we can derive precisely the geometric constraint conditions of the regular reduced symplectic forms for the dynamical vector fields of a regular reducible Hamiltonian system, which are called the Type I and Type II of Hamilton-Jacobi equation.\\